 A key question that concerns China watchers is whether the entire anti-corruption campaign is a genuine attempt to eliminate or seriously reduce corruption, or simply a power-play by President Xi to deal with political opponents and strengthen his control of the Party and military.
 The answer is almost certainly both.

 The corruption crackdown can also be seen as part of Xi Jingping’s efforts (following those of his predecessors) to modernize the Chinese military.
-With examples from Nigeria, Ukraine, and Iraq in mind, the PLA can easily identify corruption, which damages morale and efficiency as a threat to military effectiveness.
+With examples from Nigeria, Ukraine, and Iraq in mind, the PLA can easily identify corruption as a threat to morale and efficiency, and therefore military effectiveness.
 As an article in the official PLA Daily put it, ’we will defeat ourselves even before a war.’
-Al;though as one experienced commentator, Lieutenant Colonel Dennis Blasko, a former US Army attaché to Beijing, argues, however, that since the great majority of corruption cases have involved support functions rather than operational command, the anti-corruption campaign is not targeting the sort of corruption that directly undermines morale and military effectiveness.
+One experienced commentator, Lt.
+Col. (retd.)
+Dennis Blasko, a former U.S. Army attaché to Beijing, argues, however, that since the great majority of corruption cases have involved support functions rather than operational command, the anti-corruption campaign is not targeting the sort of corruption that directly undermines morale and military effectiveness.

 On the other hand, the corruption crackdown is definitely being used to strengthen President Xi’s hold on the military.
 An article in the PLA Daily in May 2016 specifically stated that the downfall of Guo Boxiong and Xu Caihou had more to do with ’political mistakes’ than with corruption, ’appalling’ as the latter was.
 As in the case of many trials in the civilian corruption purge, many of those brought low are, if not political enemies of Xi, then at least seen as too closely associated with rivals such as former Presidents Jiang Zhemin and Hu Jintao.
 President Xi has been increasingly concentrating power in his own hands—recently adopting the title of ’Core Leader,’ for example, to which his predecessor Hu did not lay claim (although Jiang did).
 The anti-corruption campaign, along with extensive reorganization of the PLA, can be seen as helping bring the military more firmly under Party, CMC, and, specifically, Xi’s personal control.